Food, glorious food!

 Bajans serve their vegetables in many ways.

 Pumpkin is served boiled or made into sweet fritters and sprinkled with sugar and spice.
 Plantain, a member of the banana family but unpalatable when uncooked, is served fried or baked wrapped in bacon.
 Okra is served sprinkled with a little fresh lime juice or as part of a vegetable stew.
-Christophine (or chayote), a sugarless member of the melon family, is another unusual and popular vegetable which is often served with a cheese sauce or can be grated fresh into a salad.
+Christophine (or chayote), a sugarless member of the melon family, is another unusual and popular vegetable that is often served with a cheese sauce or can be grated fresh into a salad.

 Tip: Why not pop all of your vegs into a pot and cook up a storm with a hearty vegetable stew?
 You can even try going entirely ‘ital’ (from the Rastafarian faith – ital meaning ‘vital’ and strictly vegan) and make your own boiled dumplings from flour and coconut.
 Try it and see!